lextoumbourou/notes/notes/permanent/black-box-tests.md

 **Black-box tests** are automated tests constructed without knowledge of the software's internal structure.
 They test what the software is expected to do from an end user's perspective - verifying just the output results given some inputs.

-White-box tests are the opposite of that.
+[White-box Tests](white-boxtests.md) are the opposite of that.
 They test with a good understanding of the internal workings of the software.

 In [Unit Testing: Principles and Practices and Patterns](https://amzn.to/496VEy2), Khorikov argues that since black box tests provide the best resistance to refactoring one of the [4 Pillars of Good Unit Tests](4-pillars-of-good-unit-tests.md), you should aim to write tests in this style mostly.
 Reserve white box testing to analyse your tests, for example, by utilising [Test Coverage Metrics](test-coverage-metrics.md) to examine branch or code coverage.